Engagement Hub

 • The proposed amendments may require society fire brigades to register with WorkSafeBC as an employer.

-• Society fire brigades would, as a result, have rights and responsibilities as an employer under the Workers Compensation Act
+• Society fire brigades will, as a result, have rights and responsibilities as an employer under the Workers Compensation Act

 Learn more